minio/docs/source/includes/common/common-minio-kes.rst

 The following commands create two TLS certificates that expire within 30 days of creation:

-- A TLS certificate for KES to secure communications between it and the Vault deployment
+- A TLS certificate to secure communications between KES and the KMS.
 - A TLS certificate for MinIO to perform mTLS authentication to KES.

 .. admonition:: Use Caution in Production Environments
    :class: important

    **DO NOT** use the TLS certificates generated as part of this procedure for any long-term development or production environments.

    Defer to organization/industry best practices around TLS certificate generation and management.
    A complete guide to creating valid certificates (e.g. well-formed, current, and trusted) is beyond the scope of this procedure.

 .. code-block:: shell
    :class: copyable